Source-Macchiato/FNaF-2-WiiU-SC/README.md

 **A homebrew recreation of Five Nights at Freddy's 2 for the Wii U.** <br>
 ## About
-FNaF 2: Wii U Edition is a fan-made homebrew port of *Five Nights at Freddy's 2*, developed from scratch for the Wii U. This project aims to faithfully recreate the experience of the original game while optimizing it for Nintendo's console.
+FNaF 2: Wii U Edition is a fan-made homebrew port of *Five Nights at Freddy's 2*, developed from the base of Dimolade 3DS port, then recoded and adapted for the Wii U. This project aims to faithfully recreate the experience of the original game while optimizing it for Nintendo's console.

 ## Features
 - Fully playable nights with AI behavior